-Two examples of pathogenic E. coli serotypes that have been isolated from human and cattle were also tested.
-Strain E2348/69 (O127:H6), a commonly used prototype enteropathogenic strain, showed strong binding to almost all of the galactose-specific receptors, with the exception of the scavenger receptor C-type lectin, which has a narrow specificity for galactose in the context of the Lewis^x trisaccharide (Fig. 6A).
 The strong binding correlates with the presence of galactose in the repeat unit of the O127 polysaccharide (Fig. 6B) (30).
-The galactose residue present in each copy of the backbone repeat would be a target for the galactose-binding C-type lectins, since it retains free 3- and 4-OH groups.
+The galactose residue present in each copy of the backbone repeat would be a target for the galactose-binding C-type lectins, because it retains free 3- and 4-OH groups.
 The adaptive immune response to most bacteria is dominated by the O-antigens, but these results suggest that some O-antigens could also be targets for receptors of the innate immune system.

-In contrast, enterohemorrhagic E. coli strain EDL933 (O157:H7) binds very few receptors on the array, although CD23 and LSECtin show consistent signals (Fig. 6A).
-There is no obvious target for binding to these receptors in the Oantigen structure (Fig. 6B) (31).
-If found at the non-reducing termini of the polysaccharides, the constituent sugars GalNAc, glucose and fucose would be potential targets for receptors.
+In contrast, enterohemorrhagic E. coli strain EDL933 (O157: H7) binds very few receptors on the array, although CD23 and LSECtin show consistent signals (Fig. 6A).
+There is no obvious target for binding to these receptors in the O-antigen structure (Fig. 6B) (31).
+If found at the nonreducing termini of the polysac-charides, the constituent sugars GalNAc, glucose, and fucose would be potential targets for receptors.
 However, the absence of binding to most of the receptors indicates that there are few such terminal sugars exposed on the O157:H7 strain.
-The finding that terminal sugars are not common targets in the O157:H7 strain, in comparison to the strong binding to the O127:H6 strain to multiple receptors, suggests that binding to Oantigens is likely to be dominated by internal sugars that have appropriately exposed OH groups.
+The finding that terminal sugars are not common targets in the O157:H7 strain, compared with the strong binding to the O127:H6 strain to multiple receptors, suggests that binding to O-antigens is likely to be dominated by internal sugars that have appropriately exposed OH groups.
 The poor binding of the O157:H7 strain to most receptors also demonstrates that expression of O-antigens lacking target residues provides a way to escape detection by the innate immune system.
-Many common modifications, such as methylation and acetylation, block the 3and 4-OH groups and would thus prevent binding (32).
+Many common modifications, such as methylation and acetylation, block the 3- and 4-OH groups and would thus prevent binding (32).